meads/prisma_nibrs/README.md

 # 2 Run docker-compose up to start the db instance and seed its' data.
 make db_init

+# 3 In a separate shell tab run this command which causes the introspection and migrate prisma commands to be executed
+make migrate

-# 3 In a separate shell tab run tsc in watch mode
+# 4 In a separate shell tab run this command which causes tsc to be called in watch mode
 # (may require a ctrl+s "save" in src/main.ts to initially generate the .js files)
 make code_watch

-# 4 In a separate shell tab execute the node script containing your prisma queries/backend code.
+# 5 In a separate shell tab execute the node script containing your prisma queries/backend code.
 # (output is displayed in the console using console.table function 🧙‍♂️)
 make code_exec
 ```